-"The new membrane dryer provides the driest air that I have ever seen," said Bert Brown, maintenance manager for the Booneville plant.
+"The new membrane dryer provides the driest air that I have ever seen," said Bert Brown, maintenance manager at the Booneville plant.
 "We have completely eliminated rework due to moisture contamination, making it possible to re-deploy two people to more productive jobs.
 The new filters have also cut the cost of repairing spray guns down to virtually zero."

 Electrostatic coating challenge

 Important subassemblies used in these products, such as frames and rails, are finished using electrostatic coating methods that apply charged paint particles to a workpiece with an opposite charge.
 Charged powdered particles or atomized liquid paint is initially projected toward the conductive workpiece by a mechanical or compressed air spraying method, and then accelerated toward the workpiece by the powerful electrostatic charge.
-The subassemblies are carried on a conveyor through eight-ft wide by eight-ft deep portable spray booths.
+The subassemblies are carried on a conveyor through 8-ft wide by 8-ft deep portable spray booths.
 In the past, GBC used a deliquescent dryer that uses the natural water absorption properties of a salt to dry compressed air that drives the sprayers.
 In this type of dryer, the compressed air flows over the surface of many salt tablets that remove moisture, which is subsequently drained away.

-"The deliquescent dryer wasn't able to consistently remove the moisture from our compressed air," Brown said.
+"The deliquescent dryer [we had been using] wasn't able to consistently remove the moisture from our compressed air," Brown said.
 "The moisture left spots on the paint in such large numbers that two people had to be permanently assigned to grind off the coating and apply a new finish by hand.
 The moisture also caused the spray guns to rust, which broke down and clogged them.
 It was to the point that we had to regularly send them back to the manufacturer for rebuilding and also maintain a large supply of spare guns for use as replacements."

 "The situation was clearly unacceptable.
 We considered the conventional approach of using refrigerant dryers, but we recognized that these are complicated machines that require a considerable amount of electrical power to run and also need regular maintenance."